June 2017 Sashiko Workshop in NYC

 I look forward to meeting you there, either In-person or Online (I have live session to meet, too).

-39 thoughts to “How to Start Sashiko | A tutorial from Sashiko Artisans”
+40 thoughts on “How to Start Sashiko | A tutorial from Sashiko Artisans”

 1. Thank you!
 I am a new quilter and needle worker and am fascinated by Sashiko.
 I want to learn as much as I can about the technique and the history of Japanese culture and embroidery work.